 In connection with the operation of our business, we process certain personal data.
 We do this in order to serve you in the best possible way.
 We mainly collect and process general (non-sensitive) personal data.

-If you have any questions, comments or inquiries about our processing of your personal data, please contact our Data Protection Officer (DPO):
+If you have any questions, comments or inquiries about our processing of your personal data, please contact us at:

 E-mail: legal@solar.dk